kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 - 4.24
   - The Queen of the Antinum learns the Grand Queen is not making more Queens.
 She starts trying herself.
   - News that the Goblin Lord is a powerful [Necromancer] reaches Liscor and spreads.
+- 4.25 N
+  - Niers gets the chess newsletter from Olesm.
+He learns his mysterious chess partner is in Liscor.
+  - Niers is reinvigorated by this news.

 ## Volume 1